-We consider four different C-implementations of this exercise:
+We consider four different C implementations of this exercise:

 The first solution is correct.
-The second is not, because \texttt{ret} is not initialized to $0$---but depending on the compiler used, this error might not be noticed in standard tests.
-The third solution is incorrect for two reasons: first, the array is modified against the instructions, and second, if \texttt{len} $= 0$, we might get a random result or a segmentation fault.
-The fourth solution uses recursion, and is correct.
+The second is not, because \texttt{ret} is not initialized---which may be missed in standard tests depending on the compiler used.
+The third solution is incorrect because the array is modified against the instructions, and moreover, gives a random result or segmentation fault if \texttt{len} $=0$.
+The fourth solution is correct.